 The Bi-Color Pattern

-The body appears colored like this – the cat’s chin, chest, and underside are white, while its upper body may display spotting.
-ITs legs and its feet are entirely white, which is the preferred variant.
-They may also display minor dark spots.
+The body appears colored like this – the cat’s chin, chest, and underside are white, while its upper body may display spots.
+Its legs and feet are entirely white, which is the preferred variant.
+They may also show minor dark spots.

-The paw pads are preferred to be pink in color, but a mixture of colors on the paw pads and the fur are acceptable because of the presence of two colors in the pattern.
+The paw pads are preferred to be pink, but a mixture of colors on the paw pads and the fur are acceptable because of the presence of two colors in the pattern.
 Please note that to determine the color, the point color of the ears is the deciding factor.

 The Van Pattern

 For this pattern, the point color is restricted to the ears, tail, and mask.
 The color of the ears and tails is dense and clearly defined.
 Minor white spotting is allowed.
-The mask maybe limited to the upper part and it may display some gradual fading in color.
+The mask may be limited to the upper part and display some gradual fading in color.

 The body, the legs, and the feet of the van pattern cat must be pure, glistening white.
 Please note that minor spotting is allowed.
 The nose leather and the paw pads are pink.

 Should the cat present more than 20% color on the body, this is cause for penalties.
-If the point color on the head or the tail is absent entirely, then the cat is disqualified.
+Additionally, the cat is disqualified if the point color on the head or the tail is absent entirely.

 The Colorpoint Pattern

-For this Ragdoll cat pattern, the point appear darker, with a well-defined color on the ears, mask, feet, and tail.
-The nose leather and paw prints are fully pigmented and they match the color of the point.
+For this Ragdoll cat pattern, the point appears darker, with a well-defined color on the ears, mask, feet, and tail.
+In addition, the nose leather and paw prints are fully pigmented and match the point’s color.

 There is a definite contrast between the body and the points.
-The chest, bib, and chin areas may be somewhat lighter in color.
+Therefore, the chest, bib, and chin areas may be lighter in color.
 Please note that the presence of any locket or white spot anywhere on the cat’s body is cause for disqualification.

 The Mitted Pattern

-The chin has to be white and it must extend into a white stripe on the belly.
+The chin has to be white, and it must extend into a white stripe on the belly.
 The front feet display white mittens, which must be evenly matched.
 It is preferred that these go up to the wrist joint.
-On the hind legs, the white must go up to and around the hocks entirely and it must extend no higher than mid-thigh.
+On the hind legs, the white must go up to and around the hocks entirely and extend no higher than mid-thigh.

-The nose leather appears to be fully pigmented and it must match the color of the point.
+The nose leather appears fully pigmented and must match the point’s color.
 As for the paw pads, these must be pink, but they may display minor spotting of color, which corresponds to the color of the points.
 The body must be in definite contrast with the points.

-Mitted Ragdoll cats must also have a white belly stripe, which may vary in width from the bib, between the forelegs, down the midline of the cat’s underside.
+Mitted Ragdoll cats must also have a white belly stripe, which may vary in width from the bib, between the forelegs, and down the midline of the cat’s underside.
 Please note that soft shadings are allowed on the body.
-Keep in mind that the full color is achieved at 2 years of age and that the absence of the white chin is cause for disqualification.
+Keep in mind that the full color is achieved at two years of age and that the absence of the white chin is a cause for disqualification.